xiaogaogaoxiao/Multiple-UAV-Trajectory-and-Power-Control/README.md

 #### Theoretical Analysis

-see [docs](https://github.com/Vito-Swift/EIE3280-CourseProj-TPC/tree/master/doc) and also a [paper](https://arxiv.org/pdf/1809.05697.pdf) on optimization research by C. Shen, T.H.
+You can see our theoretical analysis in [docs](https://github.com/Vito-Swift/EIE3280-CourseProj-TPC/tree/master/doc) and one can also refer to a [paper](https://arxiv.org/pdf/1809.05697.pdf) on optimization research by C. Shen, T.H.
 Chang, et al.

 #### Simulation Result